gamemanual0/gm0/source/docs/hardware-basics/kit-and-hardware-guide/3d-printing.rst

     :alt: A 3D printed gearbox, printed in 2 parts, cut along a plane
     :scale: 25%

-Another tip with the bottom side of a printed part is to not chamfer or round anything on the perimeter of the first layer.
-Chamfering or rounding will increase the chances of the part warping especially on unheated print plates.
+.. tip::   Don't chamfer or round anything on the perimeter of the first layer on the bottom face of the part.
+Chamfering or rounding will increase the chances of the part warping, especially on unheated print plates.

 Draft Angle
 -----------